To Grok Grokking: Provable Grokking in Ridge Regression: Introduction

 \subsection{Organization}

 The remaining of the paper is organized as follows.
 In Section~\ref{sec:preliminaries}, we formally describe the problem setup and introduce necessary notations.
 In Section~\ref{sec:main-results}, we provide an informal theorem to convey our main results in an accessible manner.
-In Section~\ref{sec:grokking-in-regression}, we present our main results of end-to-end provable grokking for the ridge regression problem.
+In Section~\ref{sec:grokking-in-regression}, we present our main results of end-to-end provable grokking in ridge regression.
 In Section~\ref{sec:experiments}, we support our theory with empirical verifications.
 In Section~\ref{sec:discussion-and-future-work}, we conclude the paper and propose some interesting future research directions.
-All proofs are deferred to the appendix.
+All proofs and additional experiments are deferred to the appendix.